1342 conclave: Cardinal electors

 Pope Benedict XII died at Avignon on 25 April 1342.
 At the time of his death, there were nineteen cardinals in the Sacred College, of whom seventeen participated in the subsequent conclave:

 Ten electors were creatures of John XXII, six of Benedict XII and one of Clement V. Thirteen of them were French, three Italian and one Spanish.

 The post of the Camerlengo of the Holy Roman Church was occupied at that time by Gasbert de Valle, Archbishop of Narbonne (not a Cardinal) and nephew of Pope John XXII.

 Absentee cardinals

 Two French Cardinals, both elevated by John XXII, did not participate in this conclave:

 The election of Pope Clement VI

-The conclave started on May 5 and lasted only two days.
-On May 7 Cardinal Pierre Roger, former Chancellor of the Kingdom of France, was unanimously elected Pope, "by divine inspiration alone", as reported shortly thereafter Cardinals des Farges and Ceccano.
-Elect took the name of Clement VI.
-On May 19 new Pope was crowned in the church of the Dominicans in Avignon by Raymond Guillaume des Farges, protodeacon of S. Maria Nuova.
+The conclave started on 5 May and lasted only two days.
+On 7 May Cardinal Pierre Roger, former Chancellor of the Kingdom of France, was unanimously elected Pope, "by divine inspiration alone", as reported shortly thereafter Cardinals des Farges and Ceccano.
+Once elected he took the name of Clement VI.
+On 19 May the new Pope was crowned in the church of the Dominicans in Avignon by Raymond Guillaume des Farges, protodeacon of S. Maria Nuova.

 Shortly after the death of Benedict XII king Philip VI of France sent to Avignon his eldest son with the task to support the candidature of Cardinal Roger, but when he arrived, the election had been already accomplished with the result expected by the king.